dang-kevin/Reproduce-Lactate-Load/REPRO_LOG.md

 # Conclusion for reproduction

-The following is a logbook/ultimate conclusion for a reproduction of a published scientific study.
-Feel free to add/remove sections as you find them useful.

 ## Title

 Increased normalized lactate load is associated with higher mortality in both sepsis and non-sepsis patients: an analysis of the MIMIC-IV database